Practical support for anyone caught in cravings, aversions, compulsive habits, or patterns that bring suffering.

 The journey towards freedom often begins there.

-This week’s meetings:
+This week’s theme:

 56 – Overview of operating protocols